 - 40 g (0.33 cups) Italian hard cheese - grated

-- Heat the oil in the pan and then add the shallots and garlic.
-Gently cook for 3 minutes until softened.1 tablespoon Olive oil, 3 Shallots, 2 Garlic clove
+- Heat 1 tablespoon Olive oil in the pan and then add 3 Shallots and 2 Garlic clove.
+Gently cook for 3 minutes until softened.

-- Add the rice and stir well so it absorbs the oil.125 g Risotto (arborio) rice
+- Add 125 g Risotto (arborio) rice and stir well so it absorbs the oil.

-- Add the all but 100ml of stock and bring to the boil.
-Simmer for 15 minutes, stirring every couple of minutes, until the stock has reduced.700 ml chicken stock
+- Add all but 100ml of the 700 ml Chicken stock and bring to the boil.
+Simmer for 15 minutes, stirring every couple of minutes, until the stock has reduced.

-- Stir in 120 g Leftover cooked chicken, 75 g Frozen peas and rest of the stock and cook for 5 minutes until the chickens has heated through.
+- Stir in 120 g Leftover cooked chicken, 75 g Frozen peas and rest of the stock and cook for 5 minutes until the chicken has heated through.

-- Add the creme fraiche, salt, pepper and Parmesan, stir and serve.2 tablespoon Creme fraiche, 1 pinch Sea salt and black pepper, 40 g Italian hard cheese
+- Add2 tablespoon Creme fraiche, 1 pinch Sea salt and black pepper and 40 g Italian hard cheese, stir and serve.

 - You can use turkey instead of chicken, if you prefer.
 Or even king prawns.